Updated from 2:17 p.m. ET with updated share prices and calculations of initial investment.

 NEW YORK (TheStreet) - Cliffs Natural Resources (CLF) shares are virtually unchanged since Casablanca Capital, a little-known investment fund run by a team of former Lazard (LAZ) investment bankers, unveiled a proposal to split up the company, spinning its international iron ore businesses to shareholders, while converting its North American assets to a master limited partnership (MLP).
 However, it may be worthwhile to re-visit the nature of the newest activist investment to hit Wall Street.

-Casablanca Capital's 5.2% stake in Cliffs Natural Resources is not the ordinary change-based hedge fund investment.
-The firm's co-founders Donald G. Drapkin, chairman, and Douglas Taylor, CEO, don't have long histories managing money on Wall Street.
-Casablanca Capital's investment in Cliffs Natural Resources, meanwhile, will not reside in a large fund with significant holdings in other publicly traded companies.
+Casablanca Capital's 5.2% stake in Cliffs Natural Resources is not the ordinary investment.
+The firm's co-founders Donald G. Drapkin, chairman, and Douglas Taylor, CEO, don't have long histories managing money on Wall Street and the Casablanca's holding Cliffs Natural Resources shares isn't part of a larger portfolio.
 In fact, the firm's only other publicly disclosed deal came nearly three years ago when it took an activist stake in Mentor Graphics (MENT).

-In some respects, it is then no surprise that Casablanca's recommendations for change at Cliffs Natural Resources have received a lukewarm reaction by stock analysts and investors.
+In some respects then, it is then no surprise that Casablanca's recommendations for change have received a lukewarm reaction by stock analysts and investors.

 Credit Suisse analyst Nathan Littlewood recommended investors use Casablanca's Jan.
 28 disclosure to establish fresh short positions in Cliffs Natural Resources, a company he rates 'underperform' with a $10 price target.
 Analysts at Bank of America Merrill Lynch, BMO Capital Markets and Clarkson Capital Markets expressed doubts that Cliffs Natural Resources' international iron ore assets have the longevity and financial strength to stand on their own.